morrislaptop/looped/docs/authentication.md

     RewriteCond %{HTTP:Authorization} ^(.+)$
     RewriteRule .* - [E=HTTP_AUTHORIZATION:%{HTTP:Authorization}]

-<a name="stateless-http-basic-authentication"></a>
 ### Stateless HTTP Basic Authentication

 You may also use HTTP Basic Authentication without setting a user identifier cookie in the session, which is particularly useful for API authentication.
-To do so, [define a middleware](/docs/{{version}}/middleware) that calls the `onceBasic` method.
+To do so, [define a middleware](/middleware) that calls the `onceBasic` method.
 If no response is returned by the `onceBasic` method, the request may be passed further into the application:

     <?php